-Associate Professor Siegel; Visiting Assistant Professor Hay.
+Associate Professor Siegel; Assistant Professor Hay.

 Chair: Janice F. Siegel